Your education is within reach, and we're here to help

 - Signatures are required for corrections.

-- Contact the Financial Aid Office with questions about making corrections.
+- Contact the Financial Aid Office at email@example.com with questions about making corrections.

 - Accept/decline through your student PASS account.